Nash (NEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nash Historical Price

-According to the latest data gathered on Nash live price page, the current price of Nash is 0.097325USD.
-The circulating supply of Nash(NEX) is 43.48M NEX , giving it a market capitalization of $4.23M.
+According to the latest data gathered on Nash live price page, the current price of Nash is 0.097833USD.
+The circulating supply of Nash(NEX) is 43.49M NEX , giving it a market capitalization of $4.25M.

 The Nash Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.